tommasocarluccio/IOT_Leaf/README.md

 pip3 install -r requirements.txt
 ``

 Then, it is important to set the IP address of crucial built-in services: service catalog, MQTT broker and Grafana.
-The following command will set the configuration files accordingly:
+The following command will set all the configuration files accordingly (replace IP address and  port with the desired ones):

 ``
 python3 conf_ip.py -sc=192.168.1.130:8080 -br=192.168.1.130:1883 -gr=192.168.1.130:3000